cp2846/markovinator/README.md

 # How to use this module

-Simply create an instance of the Markovinator class, passing the sample text as input.
-Then call on the object's *generate_sentence()* method or *generate_paragraph()* method to generate pseudo-random text based on that input.
+Simply create an instance of the Markovinator class, passing the sample string as input.
+Then call on the object's *generate_sentence()* method or *generate_paragraph()* method to generate a pseudo-random string based on that input.

 Example program:

-    from markovinator import Markovinator
     markov = Markovinator("The quick brown fox jumps over the lazy dog.") print markov.generate_sentence()